 Pillows by Sleep Styles

 - Back Sleepers: Back sleeping is quite uncommon, and usually back sleepers find themselves sleeping in other positions, too.
 Because back sleepers sometimes toss and turn, they’re best suited for a pillow that’s a happy medium in regards to both loft and firmness.
-When back sleepers lay flat on their back, they want their pillow to align with their shoulds and reinforce the natural curvature of the spine.
-A comfortable pillow for back sleepers has a medium loft and medium firmness.
+When back sleepers lay flat on their back, they want their neck to align with their shoulders, reinforcing the natural curvature of the spine.
 The most important thing when choosing a pillow for a back sleeper is making sure it’s not too thick or too thin.

 - Side Sleepers: A recent survey conducted by WebMD showed that nearly 70% of people would categorize themselves as a side sleeper; with only 16% of people identifying as a stomach sleeper and 14% as back sleepers.
 Side sleepers require a firm pillow with a higher loft to keep their neck healthily in line with the rest of their body.
 Sleep specialists suggest the perfect loft for side sleeping is 4-6 inches.
-In the next section, we’ll be discussing different pillow types, but wanted to mention that contoured pillows are often recommended for side sleepers because they have two edges that allow you to pick which side fits your neck most comfortably.
+Contoured pillows are often recommended for side sleepers because they have two edges that allow you to pick which side fits your neck most comfortably.
 Side sleepers should avoid softer pillows because they prevent your neck from sinking down and resting at an uncomfortable angle.

 - Stomach Sleepers: It’s crucial for stomach sleepers to find a low loft, soft pillow to prevent their neck from craning upwards when they sleep.
 Sleeping on your stomach isn’t the best for your spine, because when you sleep on your stomach, you have to turn your head to the side to breathe, twisting your neck.
 The last thing you want is to have a pillow that’s too tall, causing your neck to be both twisted sideways and tilted upwards.
 Finding a relatively flat pillow will allow your head to rest comfortably in line with the rest of your spine, reducing the chance of experiencing neck pain as a stomach sleeper.